DerrickDarrell/The-K1VZ-Project/README.md

 THIS REPO IS A WORK IN PROGRESS

 ## INTRODUCTION
-This is a heavily modifed Creality K1/K1 Max inspired by [VzBoT](https://github.com/VzBoT3D).
+The K1VZ is a heavily modifed Creality K1/K1 Max inspired by [VzBoT](https://github.com/VzBoT3D).
+This is a challenging mod with no step-by-step guide.
+Not for everyone.

 Why?
 Because why the hell not?!
 If you're still not convinced, this isn't for you.

 Join my [Discord](http://discord.gg/novusterminus)